The main VBAC risk is a uterine rupture. VBAC benefits are a potentially shorter recovery and less risk of infection and blood loss.

-“There are risks associated with a VBAC, but there also are benefits,” said Christopher S. Watkins, M.D., Norton Women’s Specialists – Downtown.
-“A successful VBAC can help avoid bowel or bladder issues, hysterectomy or even issues with the placenta in other pregnancies.”
+“A successful VBAC can help avoid bowel or bladder issues, hysterectomy or even issues with the placenta in other pregnancies,” said Christopher Watkins, M.D., OB/GYN with Norton Women’s Specialists.

-The more immediate benefits of a VBAC are a potentially shorter recovery, lower infection risk, less risk of blood loss and, of course, no surgery needed.
+The more immediate benefits are a potentially shorter recovery, lower infection risk, less risk of blood loss and, of course, no surgery needed.

 Find resources for planning, through birth and beyond.

 Having a birth plan can help make sure everyone involved in delivering your baby knows what you want to happen, whether it’s a VBAC or another option.

 Writing down how you imagine the birth going in detail will give you a birth plan starting point.
 Then, you can prioritize, strike out ideas and categorize thoughts.

 It will also give you a framework for discussions with your health care provider, especially if you want to discuss VBAC risks and benefits.

 Things don’t always follow the plan, so be flexible.